Cruddas History, Family Crest & Coats of Arms

 Cruddas Spelling Variations

 Prior to the first dictionaries, scribes spelled words according to sound.
 This, and the fact that Scottish names were repeatedly translated from Gaelic to English and back, contributed to the enormous number of spelling variations in Scottish names.
 Cruddas has been spelled Carruthers, Carothers, Carouthers, Carrothers, Carruther, Carruthirs, Carruthers, Carrutherys, Cridders, Gridders and many more.

 Early Notables of the Cruddas family (pre 1700)

-More information is included under the topic Early Cruddas Notables in all our PDF Extended History products and printed products wherever possible.
+Another 211 words (15 lines of text) are included under the topic Early Cruddas Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cruddas family to Ireland